masilv4/location-based-ar-tutorial/README.md

 # location-based-ar-tutorial
-A repository for test the AR.js library, used for creating AR based apps.
+A repository for testing the AR.js.

+That library is used for creating AR based apps.

+:coffee: